platformsh/platformsh-docs/sites/friday/src/get-started/flask/_index.md

 $ {{% vendor/cli %}} web
 ```

-Now that we have our {{% vendor/name %}} project created, our local project generated and associated with the {{% vendor/name %}} project,
+Now that we have our {{% vendor/name %}} project created, our local project generated and associated with the
-the only thing left to do is add configurations that are specific to the application.
-To start, we need to
+{{% vendor/name %}} project, the only thing left to do is add configurations that are specific to the application.
+To
-add an environment variable for `FLASK_APP` for all environments that points to our `autoapp.py` file.
-Open
+start, we need to add an environment variable for `FLASK_APP` for all environments that points to our `autoapp.py` file.
-the file `{{< vendor/configfile "app" >}}` that the cli tool generated and locate the commented
+Open the file `{{< vendor/configfile "app" >}}` that the cli tool generated and locate the commented line that starts
-line that starts with
+with:

 ```yaml
 # Variables to control the environment.